ARMmbed/GettingStartedmbedOS/Docs/installation.md

 Once you've installed yotta, you can start building your applications.
 We explain the full process [in our review of yotta projects](Full_Guide/app_on_yotta.md).

-There are two ways to install yotta: a regular local installation on your computer, or a Docker container.
+There are two ways to install yotta: a regular local installation on your computer, and a Docker container.

 ## Regular local installation